ProjetPP/PPP-QuestionParsing-ML-Standalone/README.md

     test()

-##Use the tool
+##Use the tool in CLI

 Execute the command:

-    cd ppp_nlp_ml_standalone
-    python3 extractTriplet.py
+    python3 ppp_nlp_ml_standalone/extractTriplet.py

-Type a question in English, and the program will compute the triplet associated to the question.
+Type a question in English, and the program will compute the triple associated to the question.
 Example:

     Is Dustin Hoffman an actor?
     (Dustin Hoffman, Is, an actor)

+##Use the tool with the server

+    gunicorn ppp_nlp_ml_standalone:app -b 127.0.0.1:8080

+In a python shell:

+    import requests, json
+    requests.post('http://localhost:8080/', data=json.dumps({'id':
+    'foo', 'language': 'en', 'measures': {}, 'trace': [], 'tree': {'type':
+    'sentence', 'value': 'What is the birth date of George Washington?'}})).json()